jmgress/futureofswe/slides/Slides.md

 - Emergence of agentic AI systems capable of autonomous task handling.
 - Systems interpret high-level objectives and modify code across multiple files.
 - Transformed software development by reducing manual intervention.
+- MCP - Model Context Protocols allowed AI agents to communicate directly with applications.

 <!--
 With some of these advancements we seen many of the early skeptics realize we are not going back -->

----

-# 2025: Emerging Generative AI

-- A2A - Agent to Agent Communications
-- MCP - Model Context Protocols
-- LOKA - Layered Orchestration for Knowledgeful Agents
-- Trusted Agent Huddle

 <!--
 MCP is like RPA (Robotic Process Automation), but instead of mimicking user actions through the UI, it gives AI a direct, intelligent channel into the application—so different AI agents can talk to each other and to the app itself in a smarter, more coordinated way.